 Like its better-known cousins, Cursillo and Walk to Emmaus, the Great Banquet is a program designed to bring about personal and spiritual renewal.
 Learn the intriguing findings from this in-depth study of two participating PC(USA) congregations.

 The ‘Dark Side’ of Congregational Context: Small Groups and Civic Engagement, by Andrew Whitehead (Ph.D., Baylor, 2012).

 Church-goers are widely thought to be more civically engaged than their non-church-going counterparts, but little is known about how the popular phenomenon of small groups factors into this equation.
 What consequences does small group participation at individual and congregational levels have for civic engagement?
 The answer may surprise you.

 How well do you know the Bible?
 Here's your chance to find out.
 Click here to download a file with several dozen questions that originally appeared on a 2011 Presbyterian Panel survey.
 A separate document provides the correct responses.

 The document actually includes two sets of overlapping questions, a (relatively) easy set for people in the pew, and a more difficult one designed for ministers.
 Try them both!

 Then, when you're done, go here to see how your responses compare with those of representative samples of Presbyterians who took the quiz as part of the Presbyterian Panel.

 The Clerk's Annual Questionnaire is distributed to all congregations.
-The summary for 2011 shows the percentage of responses for each question on the survey.
-Topics include immigrant ministries, mission activities, economic issues, bequests, loans, special offerings, and guest preachers.
+The summary for 2012 shows the percentage of responses for each question on the survey.
+Topics include 1001 New Worshiping Communities, mission resources, bequests, loans, special offerings, and guest preachers.